COVID - 19: Training & Implementation Strategy

 To reduce the number of people outside Playgroup, one adult is to bring their child in where possible.
 Adults to keep 2 metres from any other families whilst they wait to be called.

-Children will be met at the door or gate by a staff member and will have their temperature checked before being taken to wash their hands.
+Children will be met at the door or gate by a staff member and will have their hands sanitised.

-Staff will also have their temperatures checked and will wash hands on arrival.
+Staff will also wash hands on arrival.
 Any staff displaying symptoms of COVID-19 will be sent home and Playgroup may have to close that day due to short staffing.

 If a member of staff becomes unwell at Playgroup we will send them home and depending on the time and the number of children and other adults may need to close the group.